telerik/blazor-docs/globalization/localization.md

 >note When following this tutorial to add localization to an existing app, make sure to compare the configuration you are copying so that you do not remove configuration necessary for your app.
 Code comments and regions explain details.

-### Step 1: Enable the .NET Core localization services
+### Step 1: Enable the .NET Core Localization Services

 Here is an example for enabling localization in the app: